nialloulton/AutoMMM/README.md

 If you have an idea for a new feature or improvement, please open an issue on the repository's issue tracker.
 Be sure to include:

 1. A clear description of the feature or improvement.
-2. A rationale for why it should be added to AutoMediaAI.
+2. A rationale for why it should be added to AutoMMM.ai.
 3. Examples of how the feature would be used.

 ## Contributing Code